 “But who hasn’t heard of someone doing everything right and still losing minimal weight or regaining lost weight over time?
 Perhaps that someone is you.”

-Food As Medicine — A Safe (and Delicious) Alternative to Drugs
+Food As Medicine — A Safe (and Delicious) Alternative

 Practicing healthy eating habits can lead to long-term weight loss and maintenance of a healthy weight over time.